 The hierarchy in Claap is the following:

 A workspace contains teams

 Channel contain claaps

 The hierarchy is not strict.
 Below are the specific rules to take into account:

 Claaps can be independent, meaning they are not necessarily related to any team or topic.

-Topics can’t be independent, they always belong to a team.
+Channels can’t be independent, they always belong to a team.

-Topics can’t be in several teams.
+Channels can’t be in several teams.